 SERA is the transposition into law of ICAO Annex 2 (Rules of the Air) and parts of ICAO Annex 3 (Meteorology), Annex 10 (Communication Procedures), Annex 11 (Air Traffic Services) and Doc 4444 (PANS-ATM).
 Pilots, air traffic controllers, flight information service officers, aerodrome operators and anyone else involved in the operation of aircraft need to understand the rules.

-SERA (Reg (EU) No 923/2012 amended by Reg (EU) 2016/1185 and the Aviation Safety (Amendment) Regulations 2021) applies to every aircraft operating in UK airspace regardless of type or state of registration.
+UK SERA (UK Reg (EU) No 923/2012 (as amended)) applies to every aircraft operating in UK airspace regardless of type or state of registration.
 Note that references to EU regulations on this webpage are to those regulations as retained and amended in UK domestic law under the European Union (Withdrawal) Act 2018.

 The UK publishes its supplementary rules in the form of The Rules of the Air Regulations 2015.
 They took effect on 30 April 2015 and are supported by permissions and general exemptions that preserve certain legacy operational flexibilities to the greatest possible degree.

-The Air Navigation Order is aligned with SERA.
+The Air Navigation Order is aligned with UK SERA.

 The Rules of the Air are reflected in the United Kingdom Aeronautical Information Publication and its supporting Aeronautical Information Circulars, available here.